James R. Hackney, JD, Dean

 This course examines American public assistance as a legal institution.
 After reviewing the historical, sociological and juridical roots of the welfare system, students examine the laws governing major assistance programs, especially eligibility requirements, rules governing grant determination, work and family rules, and procedural rights.
 Primary emphasis is on statutory and regulatory construction.
 The course explores methods by which lawyers can deal with the system: advocacy in the administrative process, litigation, legislative reform and representation of recipient organizations.

-The twenty hours a week spent in the clinic provides an opportunity for students to provide direct representation to clients confronting legal challenges as they try to balance family and work responsibilities.
-Students have complete responsibility for a range of clients under the supervision of a faculty member.
+Offers students an opportunity to provide direct representation to clients confronting legal challenges concerning government benefits as they balance family and work responsibilities.
+Students have personal responsibility for a range of individual clients and team responsibility for work for community organizations.
 Students interview, research, plan, investigate, counsel, negotiate, and advocate for their clients.
-The clinic encourages students to maintain a client-centered focus and looks to extend the experience beyond the problem of the individual to the benefit for the community.
-The clinic also provides an opportunity to work in collaboration with a community organization in order to experience collaborative efforts for systemic change for low income clients.
+The clinic maintains a client-centered focus and works to resolve problems on an individual and collective basis.

 This basic course covers all aspects of inheritance, including intestacy, wills, common modern will substitutes, trusts, and future interests, with attention to rights of spouses and children, charitable interests, fiduciary duty, and other issues.
 The focus is practical, and students are required to write numerous short exercises—including analysis, planning advice, and formal drafting—to address realistic problems.